MathieuBuisson/PSCodeHealth/docs/PublicFunctions/Test-PSCodeHealthCompliance.md

 ### -------------------------- EXAMPLE 5 --------------------------
 ```
-Test-PSCodeHealthCompliance -HealthReport $MyProjectHealthReport -Function 'Get-Something'
+Test-PSCodeHealthCompliance -HealthReport $MyProjectHealthReport -FunctionName 'Get-Something'
 ```

 Evaluates the compliance results specifically for the function Get-Something.
 Because this is the compliance of a specific function, only the per function metrics are evaluated.

-If the value of the Function parameter doesn't match any function name in the HealthReport the parameter validation will fail and state the set of possible values.
+If the value of the FunctionName parameter doesn't match any function name in the HealthReport the parameter validation will fail and state the set of possible values.

 ### -------------------------- EXAMPLE 6 --------------------------
 ```